 Market Research

-Learn the importance of market research when starting or growing your business.
-This unit will guide you through identifying your target market, analyzing competitors, and using data to inform your business decisions.
+This unit is designed to help you understand the importance of market research when starting or growing your business.
+It will help guide you through identifying your target market, analyzing competitors, and using data to inform business decisions.

 Market research is the process of gathering, analyzing, and interpreting data about a target market, customers, competitors, and the industry overall.
 It helps businesses understand what consumers want, how they behave, and how the market is shifting.
 This information helps you to make smarter, data-driven decisions.